RyftPay/ryft-android/README.md

     // Example function to call the drop in private fun showDropIn() {
         ryftDropIn.show(
-            RyftDropInConfiguration(
+            // Example config for sub account payments RyftDropInConfiguration.subAccountPayment(
-                clientSecret = "<the client secret of the payment-session>", subAccountId = null || "<the Id of the sub-account you are taking payments for>", googlePayConfiguration = RyftDropInGooglePayConfiguration(
+                clientSecret = "<the client secret of the payment-session>", subAccountId = "<the Id of the sub-account you are taking payments for>", googlePayConfiguration = RyftDropInGooglePayConfiguration(
                     merchantName = "<The name of your business>", merchantCountryCode = "<The ISO 3166-1 alpha-2 country code of your business>" )
             )
+            // Example config for standard account payments
+            // RyftDropInConfiguration.standardAccountPayment(
+            //     clientSecret = "<the client secret of the payment-session>",
+            //     googlePayConfiguration = RyftDropInGooglePayConfiguration(
+            //         merchantName = "<The name of your business>",
+            //         merchantCountryCode = "<The ISO 3166-1 alpha-2 country code of your business>"
+            //     )
+            // )
         )
     }